robotoART/DenverAreaMap/README.md

     bower install

-Now you can simply open the **"index.html"** in your favorite browser.
+Now you can run the app on localhost:8080 by setting up a local server with Python.

+* Python 3.x :    python -m http.server 8080
+* Python 2.x :    python -m SimpleHTTPServer 8080

+Google Chrome is the preffered browser to run this app.

 The app will open a Google Maps API of the Denver, CO area with a handful of markers to some great places to visit within an hour of the city.
 Simply type in a few key letters of a place to see if it's on the list.

 Thanks for looking.